Poon49/Future-Engineer-WRO2023-KMIDS-Zaa/README.md

 1. We determine if the robot should turn left or right on the turn by using what lane our camera find first.
 2. If we found blue first, then we turn left
 3. If we found orange first, then we turn right.
-4.
-PID Control:
-PD Control is enough for steering, As below  kp and kd for adjust Servo motor :
-PD = int((kp*error) + (kd*rateError))
-1. IMU function (Gyroscope)
-Turn direction to be decision by IMU of Gyroscope.

-error = heading-imu_x
-imu_x = degree reading from sensor
- error = heading-int(self.yaw)
- if(error > 180):
-     error =  error-359
- elif(error < -180):
-      error =  359+error

-And then send error value for adjust speed Servo motor for run to the target value, speed of Servo motor depends on error value.